15 Gorgeous Luxury Hotels in Sri Lanka: Check In, Bliss Out!

 1) Shangri-La Colombo

-Heat and traffic chaos may reign outside, but it’s cool and calm inside this city Colombo hotel.
+Heat and traffic chaos may reign outside, but all is cool and serene inside this 5-star Colombo hotel.

-A rooftop pool is great for a late afternoon swim after a day of sightseeing.
+We were delighted to discover a rooftop pool, which was great for a late afternoon swim after a day of sightseeing.

 Rooms